statechannels/go-nitro/.adr/0016-closing-go-routines.md

 ## Context

-In our codebase we have a few structs that use long-running go-routines to handle tasks asynchronously (often things like sending out messages/notifications).
+In our codebase we have a few structs that use go-routines to handle tasks asynchronously (often things like sending out messages/notifications).
 However we don't always consider how to stop and clean up after these go-routines, and we aren't always consistent on how we approach it.
-In some scenarios these long-running go-routines can continue running after `Close` has been called.
+In some scenarios go-routines continue running after `Close` has been called.
 This can easily introduce subtle race conditions.

-Here's a list of structs that spin up long-running go-routines.
+Here's are some example usages of go-routines.

 - [The RPC client](https://github.com/statechannels/go-nitro/blob/0b5fa37613363720c91c115c3de252a39b1b1f0a/rpc/client.go#L142)
 - [The RPC server](https://github.com/statechannels/go-nitro/blob/0b5fa37613363720c91c115c3de252a39b1b1f0a/rpc/server.go#L223)